pascallaliberte/pascallaliberte.me/change-anything/index.md

 # <em><span class="the-kit">The</span> <span class="name">Change Anything</span> <span class="the-kit">Kit</span></em> <span class="tagline">To influence a change,<br> start by tweaking your mind</span>
 {: #page-title }

 Hi, I'm [Pascal](/).
-I've been using two main mental tools to help me navigate complex situations.
+I've been using two main mental reprogramming tools to help me navigate complex situations.
 They'll be useful to you if you like to be thorough, you persist in getting to the bottom of things, and you want to do the right thing.
+If it's on you to change the situation for the better, than you want to be sure your mind isn't what's in the way. **Change happens first in the mind**.
 {: .highlight }

-## Two mental tools
+## Two Mental Reprogramming Tools

 <div class="clearfix" markdown="1">
 <div class="left" markdown="1">